VitorCostaVianna/SpringAI-chat-recipe-image/README.md

 ## Overview

 SpringAI-Chat-Recipe-Image is a full-stack web application that demonstrates how to integrate Spring AI (for OpenAI APIs) with a modern React frontend.
 It offers three AI-powered features: a chat interface for natural language Q&A, a recipe generator that creates cooking recipes from user prompts, using prompt teamplaten, and an image generator that creates images from text descriptions.The backend is built with Spring Boot (providing a scalable, production-ready API layer) and uses the Spring AI library for seamless OpenAI integration.
 The frontend is built with React.js + Vite, delivering a responsive and interactive user interface.
- This README follows best practices by including a project overview, setup instructions, API documentation, and a roadmap
+ This README follows best practices by including a project overview,API documentation, Acknowledgements and a roadmap